Peace Procession 3: Standing Together

 What will people risk to protect others in times of war and conflict?

 Dina and Gahiji are newly engaged, sharing the happy news with friends and neighbours.
 But quickly, everyone’s world changes; something is happening.
 People are being segregated, having to hide, run away, and escape from persecution.
 Dina and Gahiji are forced to separate and Mama works with a movement of people who bravely struggle to protect children, including those who aren’t their own, putting their own lives in danger.
 So, can we bring you a happy ending?

 Peace Procession3: Standing Together is an uplifting and powerful music-based performance by an international cast of actors and musicians.

-It isn’t a made up story.
-It’s based on true stories – testimonies from children who survived the Holocaust and stories shared by people living in the UK today who have survived conflict and violence.
-And it isn’t about the past – it’s about things that are happening right now.
+It wasn’t a made-up story.
+It was based on true stories – testimonies from children who survived the Holocaust and stories shared by people living in the UK today who have survived conflict and violence.
+And it wasn’t about the past – it was about things that are happening right now.

-The performance is followed by a Q&A with the cast and musicians.
+The performance was followed by a Q&A with the cast and musicians.